Viatorus/emio/docs/API.md

 type        ::=  "b" | "B" | "c" | "d" | "o" | "s" | "x" | "X" | "e" | "E" | "f" | "F" | "g" | "G"
 ```

-The syntax of the format spec string is validated at compile-time.
+The syntax of the format string is validated at compile-time.
 If a validation at runtime is required, the string
 must be wrapped inside a `runtime_string` object.
 There is a simple helper function for that:

 `runtime(string_view) -> runtime_string`

 Some functions (like `format` or `formatted_size`) are further optimized (simplified) in their return type if the format
-spec string is a valid-only format string that could be ensured at compile-time.
+string is a valid-only format string that could be ensured at compile-time.

 `format(spec_str, ...args) -> string/result<string>`